Okipa/laravel-toggle-switch-button/README.md

 ```

 ## Usage
-Simply call the toggle switch button rendering in your view as precised in the following example :
+Simply call the toggle switch button rendering in your form as precised in the following example :
 ```
 {!!
 ToggleSwitchButton::render(
     'title',